-They also jump like fleas too, which renders the traditional pick-and-squish method ineffective.
+They also jump like fleas, which makes the traditional pick-and-squish method ineffective.

 Severe damage from these pesky beetles will cause stunted growth and the inability to flower or fruit.
 Essentially, they will kill your broccoli if their population is left unchecked.

-Flea beetles overwinter in the ground and love rotted plant debris, so clean your garden well when the seasons over.
-You can try planting broccoli seeds or seedlings in sterilized soil for extra protection.
+Flea beetles overwinter in the ground and love rotted plant debris, so clean your garden well when the seasons are over.
+For extra protection, you can try planting broccoli seeds or seedlings in sterilized soil.

 Or, try using floating row covers as a barrier, particularly on young plants that are more vulnerable.

-For a more natural method, make a mixture of two cups of rubbing alcohol, one tablespoon liquid soap (Dawn is acceptable), and five cups of water.
+For a more natural method, mix two cups of rubbing alcohol, one tablespoon of liquid soap (Dawn is acceptable), and five cups of water.

 Use this mixture to spray your plants or dust them with talcum powder.

 Another method is to plant trap crops, particularly marigolds.
-Just like with cabbage moths, you can also use row covers to provide a physical barrier between your plants and the annoying pests that love to feed on them, like flea beetles.
+Like cabbage moths, you can also use row covers to provide a physical barrier between your plants and the annoying pests that love to feed on them, like flea beetles.

-The freshly hatched diamondback moth larvae will devour the entire leaf (but not the ribs) of your broccoli plant, both upper and lower.
+The freshly hatched diamondback moth larvae will devour your broccoli plant’s entire leaf (but not the ribs), both upper and lower.

 When they’re mature, they leave large, ragged holes with irregular edges on the undersides of the leaves.

-The larvae can be green when young and then turn brown once they mature.
+The larvae can be green when young and turn brown once they mature.